EENI Global Business School

 1. To analyze the Zambian Economy and Global Trade

-3. To explore the Zambian trade relations with the country of the student
+3. To explore the Zambian trade relations with the student's country

 4. To know the Zambian Trade Agreements